term-llm

 export PERPLEXITY_API_KEY=your-key

-If you have a ChatGPT Plus or Pro subscription, you can use the chatgpt provider with native OAuth authentication:
+If you have a ChatGPT Plus or Pro subscription, you can use the chatgpt provider with native OAuth authentication for both text and image workflows:

 term-llm ask --provider chatgpt "explain this code"